dagster-io/dagster/python_modules/airline-demo/README.md

     def notebook_solid(name, notebook_path, inputs, outputs):
         return define_dagstermill_solid(name, _notebook_path(notebook_path), inputs, outputs)

+This is just a wrapper around Dagstermill's `define_dagstermill_solid` which tells Dagstermill where to look for the notebooks.
+We define a new solid as follows:

+    sfo_delays_by_destination = notebook_solid(
+        'sfo_delays_by_destination',
+        'SFO Delays by Destination.ipynb',
+        inputs=[
+            InputDefinition(
+                'db_url', String, description='The db_url to use to construct a SQLAlchemy engine.'
+            ),
+            InputDefinition(
+                'table_name', SqlTableName, description='The SQL table to use for calcuations.'
+            ),
+        ],
+        outputs=[
+            OutputDefinition(
+                dagster_type=Path,
+                # name='plots_pdf_path',
+                description='The path to the saved PDF plots.', )
+        ],
+    )

+As always, we define the inputs and outputs of the notebook

 <!--
 FIXME need to actually describe how to run this pipeline against AWS